-Carson City was awarded a Transportation Investment Generating Economic Recovery (TIGER) grant of \$7.5 million in March 2018, as well as a \$9.3 million Rebuilding American Infrastructure with Sustainability and Equity (RAISE) grant from the U.S. Department of Transportation in 2021.
+Carson City was awarded a Transportation Investment Generating Economic Recovery (TIGER) grant of \$7.5 million in March 2018, as well as a \$9.3 RAISE (now known as Better Utilizing Investments to Leverage Development, or BUILD) grant from the U.S. Department of Transportation in 2021.
 By connecting sources of funding and implementing Complete Streets policies across a variety of projects, Carson City has been able to advance these practices in its jurisdiction through projects like the South Carson Street Project.